bukandicki/bukandicki/README.md

 - Javascript Ethereum
 - SASS
 - Vuetify
+- Svelte

 Fun fact
-I love to play guitar 🎸, watch movies 🎥, and also I love cats 😹
+I love to play guitar 🎸, watch movies 🎥, and also I love cats because they so cute 😹

-_Psst... by the way be careful, I'm from another galaxy 🌌😹_
+_Psst... be careful, I'm from another galaxy 🌌😹_

 ### Get in touch
 ✉️ dickimaulanawebdev@gmail.com